luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 ## Objective

 This exercise will help users understand how to identify the Automation Execution Environments and select the correct one for your use case.

-An *automation execution environment* is a container image that includes Ansible Content Collections, their software dependencies, and a minimal Ansible engine that can run your playbooks.
+An **Automation Execution Environment* is a container image that includes Ansible Content Collections, their software dependencies, and a minimal Ansible engine that can run your playbooks.
-By using an automation execution environment, you can use the same consistent, portable environment to develop your Ansible Playbooks on one system and run them on another.
+By using an automation Execution Environment, you can use the same consistent, portable environment to develop your Ansible Playbooks on one system and run them on another.
 This streamlines and simplifies the development process and helps to ensure predictable, reproducible results.

 The automation execution environment is where your Ansible Playbook actually runs.
 You normally use a tool such as `ansible-navigator` to run a playbook, but the playbook runs inside the container rather than directly on your system.